Witches Brew Halloween Punch

-This 3-ingredient Witches Brew Punch is the ultimate Halloween drink, perfect for parties and also kids.
-A fun, fizzy, and spooky treat!
+This 3-ingredient Witches Brew Punch is the perfect drink for parties and also kids.
+Or easily add some booze for grown ups.
+You can also make this witches brew recipe with dry ice for smoking effect and have the ultimate fun, fizzy, spooky Halloween treat!

 We love Halloween – the decorations, the costumes, and of course, the candy.
 My kids are far past the age of trick-or-treating and now just help me man the door for the neighborhood cuties.
 They also help make stuff for parties we throw.